UncoderIO/Roota/RootA_Specification.md

 Required: *mandatory*

 Description: This section should contain the rule's logic.
 It should be a SIEM/EDR/XDR query in the native format.
 The query should be in one line.
-In case you have a multiline query, you should join lines before adding it to the RootA rule.
+In case you have a multiline query, you should join lines before adding it to the Roota rule.

 Example: `index=* source="WinEventLog:*" AND (Image="*.exe" OR Image="*.com")`